its-harsshhh/Lotiq/README.md

 - ❌ Not an animation creator
 - ❌ Not a timeline editor
-- ❌ Not a replacement for After Effects
+- ❌ Not a source-of-truth tool
 - ❌ Not a marketplace

-Lotiq is a **post-production utility**, not a creative tool.
+Lotiq is a **post-production utility** designed to speed up real workflows.

 ---